ysndr/MSc-Thesis/chapter/related-work.md

    *rust-analyzer* [@rust-analyzer], *ocaml-lsp*/*merlin* [@ocaml-lsp,@merlin] and the *Haskell Language Server* [@hls]
 2. Two projects that provide compelling alternatives for existing specialized solutions:
    *Metals* (for Scala) [@metals], *Java LSP* [@java-lsp]
-3. Language Servers for especially small user languages in terms of complexity and userbase, highlighting one of the many use cases for the LSP.
+3. Language Servers for small languages in terms of complexity and userbase, highlighting one of the many use cases for the LSP.
    *rnix-lsp* [@rnix-lsp], *frege-lsp*